MnCLosSantos/MnC-TuneX/README.md

 - Compatible QB-Core only.
 - Supports translations via config file.
 - Uses OXLIB for notifications and progress bars.
+- custom nui for the tunerlaptop item
+- failsafes to ensure no double tuning

 ## Prerequisites